Welcome! We can’t wait to meet you in person. If this is your first time here, you’ll find the answers to all your

 Our bathrooms have ample space for you to get changed in.
 You may leave your clothes in either the cubby holes or on the hooks provided.

 It is helpful for our instructors if you wear comfortable yet form-fitting stretchy clothes.
 It enables the instructor to visually see that you are performing the exercises with the proper alignment.
-For hygienic and practical reasons, please wear grip socks for Yogabarre and Pilates Reformer.
+For hygienic and practical reasons, please wear grip socks for Pilates Reformer.
 Change rooms are provided.
 Personal belongings can be stored in the pigeon holes but we encourage you to leave your valuables at home or in the car.

 Please turn off your phone (rather than on vibrate) and place all your belongings in the pigeon holes or on the hooks provided in our second room

 Please grab any yoga props/ pilates equipment you may need and lay out your mat on top of one of our thick charcoal mats (to give you some extra padding).
 You won’t need a mat for Pilates Reformer.

 If you have an injury or a medical condition, we recommend attending a Private Session so we can assess your condition and abilities and give you exercises to avoid re-injury or aggravation of symptoms and prepare for attending group classes.

 So that we can assess your level and determine the best class to meet your specific needs, our Intro Session is required before attending your first group class.
 In this session we will familiarise you with how to use the Reformer equipment, the breathing and the basic exercises.
-Classes are held on the 2nd Sunday of the month at 11am.
+Classes are held on Sundays at 11am.